 Prior to 2012, largemouth bass relative abundance (number collected per hour of sampling) fluctuated between 40 and 70 fish per hour (Figure 1).
-The 2012 sample yielded 182 bass per hour of electrofishing.
+The 2012 sample yielded 182 bass per hour of electrofishing and the 2013 sample produced 140 bass per hour.
 This is an above average abundance for largemouth bass in Southwest Virginia lakes and double the previous rates.
 Catch rates for young bass (less than eight inches) have increased since the lake was drawn down and fertilized.
-In 2012, the catch rate of young bass was 109 per hour.
+In 2012, the catch rate of young bass was 109 per hour and in 2013 it was 60.
 The number of young bass collected varies from year to year, because spawning success is better in some years than others.
 Catch rates for bass over 12 inches have also improved since the drawdown, liming and fertilization project.
-However, very few bass over 15 inches long have been collected, less than 1% of the bass catch in 2012 samples.
+However, very few bass over 15 inches long have been collected, less than 1% of the bass catch in 2012 samples and only 6% of the bass collected in 2013.
 The largemouth bass fingerlings stocked after the lake refilled were a cross between Florida strain largemouth bass and northern strain largemouth bass.
 These fingerlings were tagged with a coded wire tag so that they could be identified when collected in routine sampling.
 After the first growing season, the stocked bass were bigger than bass of the same age that were spawned in Keokee Lake.
 However, after the second year there were no observed differences in growth.
 Growth was poor for both stocked bass and bass spawned naturally in the lake.

 The slow growth of bass in Keokee Lake results in poor size structure for the bass population.
 The size structure of the bass population improved briefly after the lake refilled, and is still better than it was prior to the drawdown.
 However, the bass size structure is far from ideal.
 Growth rates must be improved in order to improve the quality of fish available for anglers.
-The liming and fertilization work started in 2012 should improve growth rates as the lake increases fertility.
+The liming and fertilization work started in 2011 should improve growth rates as the lake increases fertility.
 This should increase the abundance of plankton and provide more forage for young bass and the bluegills that larger bass need for prey.

 Figure 1.
-Number of largemouth bass collected per hour of sampling in Keokee Lake 2000-2012.
+Number of largemouth bass collected per hour of sampling in Keokee Lake 2000-2013.